Pure (Midge Ure album)

-Pure, released 16 September 1991, is the third solo album by former Ultravox frontman Midge Ure.
+Pure, released on 16 September 1991, is the third solo album by former Ultravox frontman Midge Ure.
 It was the first release by Ure with a new record label BMG-Arista.
-The first single "Cold Cold Heart" reached number 17 on the UK Singles Chart in August 1991.
-"I See Hope in the Morning Light" and "Let It Go?" were also released as singles.
-The album has a blend of ethnic rhythms and clean album-oriented rock pop, pervaded by catchy hooks.
+The album reached No. 36 on the UK Albums Chart.
+"Cold, Cold Heart", "I See Hope in the Morning Light" and "Let It Go?" were released as singles from the album.

 Background

-It took Midge Ure two years to hammer together the material for Pure, both at his home studio in London and in the basement in his house on the Caribbean island of Montserrat, once he cleared away the damage wrought by the passing of Hurricane Hugo.
+Ure spent two years assembling the material for Pure, both at his home studio in London and in the basement in his house on the Caribbean island of Montserrat, once he cleared away the damage wrought by the passing of Hurricane Hugo.
+Ure commented that the album's central theme related to "the highs and lows of love".
+He wrote "Let It Go?" about people who assume that others will take initiative on any given task, saying that the song's lyrics revolved around "the sheer apathy of thinking 'Oh well', somebody else will sort it out."

 The album opens with "I See Hope in the Morning Light", a mixture of African rhythms and a gospel choir coupled with Uilliean pipes played by Paddy Moloney.

-"With 'I See Hope', I liked the idea of the choir, something that was kind of inspirational but not about religion or God" Midge remembered 1991.
-"I wanted that kind of rousing tingle-up-the-spine feel that you get from inspirational songs, but inspirational about life rather than afterlife.
-The idea of getting through difficult periods in your life and coming out the other end, feeling slightly elated."
+With "I See Hope", I liked the idea of the choir, something that was kind of inspirational but not about religion or God.
+I wanted that kind of rousing tingle-up-the-spine feel that you get from inspirational songs, but inspirational about life rather than afterlife.
+The idea of getting through difficult periods in your life and coming out the other end, feeling slightly elated.

-"I See Hope in the Morning Light'", was written about the possible release of Nelson Mandela, and recorded as a celebration.
-Ure said: "I hit a block and didn't finish the song until way after his release.
-That's the way it happens sometimes."

-The song "Tumbling Down" was inspired by the fall of the Berlin Wall 1989.

-Midge Ure filmed the promo-videos to "Cold, Cold Heart" and "I See Hope" in Los Angeles.